Robinhood vs. Webull

 Account types

 Robinhood and Webull both have a restricted set of account types.
-Robinhood offers only an individual taxable account for now, but it may finally be about to step up with a move to IRAs, if reports from Bloomberg prove to be true.
-An IRA would be a welcome addition to its stable, since investors have been severely limited on this dimension of Robinhood’s service.
+Robinhood has long offered an individual taxable account and recently started opening IRAs (traditional, Roth and rollover), too.
+An IRA is a welcome addition to its stable, since investors had been severely limited on this dimension of Robinhood’s service.
+The app even takes the offering to a new level with a 1 percent match on any funds you move to the account.

-But until then, Webull remains the winner here, allowing individual accounts as well as IRAs, including a traditional IRA, Roth IRA or rollover IRA.
+Webull offers individual accounts as well as IRAs, including a traditional IRA, Roth IRA or rollover IRA.

 If your financial needs expand beyond these accounts, you’ll likely need one of the bigger brokers that offers a more comprehensive set of accounts, such as Charles Schwab.